 Contributed By FeldensMadruga

-The crimes of racism and the action of armed groups against the constitutional order and the democratic state are exceptions to this rule and are not subject to any statute of limitation.
+The crimes of racism and the action of armed groups against constitutional order and the democratic state are exceptions to this rule and are not subject to any statute of limitation.

 Aside from certain exceptions, the limitation period runs from the day the crime was committed to the time when the charges are confirmed by a judge.
-After the charges are confirmed, the limitation period is only interrupted when a sentence has been handed down by a criminal judge or by a court of appeals.
+After the charges are confirmed, the limitation period is only interrupted when a sentence is handed down by a criminal judge or by a court of appeals.

 Brazil can claim jurisdiction if either the criminal conduct/omission or the result of the crime took place in Brazil (ubiquity theory).

 Jurisdiction can also be claimed if the crime was committed to the detriment of Brazil’s public assets and in certain cases where Brazil undertook to repress the specific crime committed, either by treaty or convention.

 The rules regarding extraterritorial jurisdiction are regulated by Article 7 of the Brazilian Criminal Code and are applicable to white-collar offences on the same grounds.